MrPlumbum82/react_portfolio/README.md

     - [DONE] Update the copyright year of your OLD PORTFOLIO
     - Add a Favicon to your OLD PORTFOLIO

+  - Write Shallow Rendering Tests for each page (ENZYME!)
+  - DOCKER IT UP BABY!
+Deploy the current with page and get a CI/CD Process going!
+Run Tests tooooo!

+  - Deply the site (CI/CD)?

+  - Start making the 3 pages PRETTY!

   - Work Page (I'm Working OVA HERE!!!) (dummy page for now)
   - Rest Page (I'm SLEEPING OVA HERE!!!) (dummy page for now)
   - Play Page (Tiles, and put in your Java Applets, C++ Games, And Other Stuff!!!)

+  - Create a VERY BASIC LEVEL MAIN PAGE!
+PRETTY IT A LITTLE!
+JUST A LITTLE!!!